rfo909/CFT/doc/Reference.md

 ```

 Sys.scriptId is better than Sys.scriptName, since there may be multiple scripts with the
 same name (in different directories).

-## Std.Db.Db2 vs Db2 script?

-The Db2 script uses the Std.Db.Db2 object.
-The difference is that an object is implemented
-in Java, while the script is code that runs in the interpreter.
-See separate section on "Objects vs Scripts".
+Plus it is faster to type.

 ## Synchronization